frogstar-world-b/Transfer-Learning-ChemBERTa/README.md

 Given the dataset is small, fine-tuning was not sufficient to update the pre-trained weights significantly, and we ended up with nearly identical predictions for all the observations in the test set.

-Transfer-learning improved prediction significantly, which was improved even more with the addition of molecular descriptors as predictors.
+Transfer-learning improved prediction significantly, and the addition of molecular descriptors as predictors extended this improvement even further.

+The transfer-learning results suffer from overfitting and more work on hyperparameter tuning is needed.
+However, the improvement in performance over fine-tuning is undeniable.